iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 - Compare models with different numbers of independent features.
 - Adjusted R<sup>2</sup> increases only if the new independent feature improves the model more than expected.
 - Provides more accurate correlation between independent features.
-- It is a more accurate measure of the model's fit if there are a large number of independent variables.
+- It is a more accurate measure of the model's fit if there are many independent variables.

 | MAE or MSE or RMSE | R<sup>2</sup> | R<sup>2</sup> ( Adj )
 | :--- | :--- | :---